Ulmus glabra: Pests and diseases

-While the species is highly susceptible to Dutch elm disease, it is less favoured as a host by the elm bark beetles, which act as vectors.
+While the species is highly susceptible to Dutch elm disease (DED), it is less favoured as a host by the elm bark beetles, which act as vectors.
 Research in Spain has indicated the presence of a triterpene, alnulin, rendering the tree bark less attractive to the beetle than the field elm, though at 87 μg/g dried bark, its concentration is not as effective as in Ulmus laevis (200 μg/g).
 Moreover, once the tree is dying, its bark is quickly colonized by the fungus Phoma, which radically reduces the amount of bark available for the beetle to breed on.
 In European trials, clones of apparently resistant trees were inoculated with the pathogen, causing 85 - 100% wilting, resulting in 68% mortality by the following year.
 DNA analysis by Cemagref (now Irstea) in France has determined the genetic diversity within the species is very limited, making the chances of a resistant tree evolving rather remote.

 A 300-year-old example growing in Grenzhammer, Ilmenau has allegedly been scientifically proven to be resistant to Dutch elm disease.
-In 1998, over 700 healthy, mature trees were discovered on the upper slopes of Mount Šimonka in the Slanské Hills in Slovakia, where they are believed to have survived courtesy of their isolation from disease-carrying beetles rather than through any innate resistance; 50 clones of these trees, propagated by the Faculty of Forestry at the Technical University in Zvolen, were presented to the Prince of Wales (now King Charles III) and planted at his Highgrove Estate, in the Duchy of Cornwall estate, and at Clapham, Yorkshire, in 2001.
-They remain disease-free (2024).
+In 1998, over 700 healthy, mature trees were discovered on the upper slopes of Mount Šimonka in the Slanské Hills in Slovakia, where they are believed to have survived courtesy of their isolation from disease-carrying beetles rather than through any innate resistance; 50 clones of these trees, propagated by the Faculty of Forestry at the Technical University in Zvolen, were presented to the Prince of Wales (now King Charles III) during his state visit in 1995 and planted at his Highgrove Estate, in the Duchy of Cornwall estate, and at Clapham, Yorkshire, in 2001.
+They remain disease-free (2024), however, the specimen donated by the Prince in 2004 to Butterfly Conservation's trial plantation at Great Fontley, Hampshire, succumbed to DED in 2020.

 The Swedish Forest Tree Breeding Association at Källstorp produced triploid and tetraploid forms of the tree, but these proved no more resistant to Dutch elm disease than the normal diploid form.

 In trials conducted in Italy, the tree was found to have a slight to moderate susceptibility to elm yellows, and a high susceptibility to the elm leaf beetle Xanthogaleruca luteola.